While driving a car during winter, you probably noticed that the car radio or cd player does not work well when it is freezing outside.

 The reception of car radio varies with the atmosphere and types of radio frequencies.

-Typically for colder weather and especially in the rain, the air humidity increases.
 Since water is an excellent electric conductor, it absorbs radio waves, causing a decrease in the reception of car radio signals.

 On the other hand, snow has a more negligible effect on car radio reception than rain because snow is less dense than water.